 You will be asked to enter your most current employment details, covering a period of at least 3 years.
 You can enter up to a total of eight previous jobs, and you must provide details of any gaps in your employment history.

 You may be asked to provide behaviour examples during your application, but we will tell you if this is the case within the job advert.
 Read this document to understand what behaviours we are looking for, and how they are assessed.

 You should only upload your CV if the application form clearly asks you to.
 You may also be asked to upload an additional document, which will be specified on the application form.

-To apply under the GIS, please go to the “Additional requirements” section of your online application.
+As part of the Civil Service, we guarantee an interview for any person with a disability, defined by the Equality Act 2010.
+To apply under this scheme, please go to the “Additional requirements” section of your online application.

-At interview all applicants will be marked solely on merit.
+At interview, all applicants will be marked solely on merit.

 Meeting the minimum required standard for the test(s) is no guarantee that you will be invited to the next stage of the selection process.

 You will receive an automatically generated feedback report that will help you to understand how well you performed.
 It will also provide some general suggestions as to how you can improve further.

 A sift is an assessment of your behaviour examples or CV and other criteria, which helps us to determine whether to invite you to interview.